jbrdshw/tcc_database_manager/README.md

 Of course, help text is available.
 Simply call the script with any of `h`, `-h`, `help`, `--help` to access it.

-Short of the help option to provide usage information, the script requires two arguments to be passed to it:
+Aside from the help option to provide usage information, the script requires two arguments to be passed to it:

 1. The service name, e.g. "kTCCServiceAddressBook" (for Contacts)
 2. The bundle ID of the application, e.g. "com.apple.Finder" (for Finder)